mweel1/usa_high_level/grants/personal-profile/index.md

 Hotel keys can be provided to your personal profile.

+# Government Border & Animation

+A secure, animated border would appear around certain items on a phone, originating from a personal profile, and visible only when shared publicly.
+This border and animation would be impossible to replicate using the phone itself.

+These borders would apply to:
+• Government IDs
+• Tickets

+Only licensed services would be authorized to update these documents.

 # Personal Profile Licensing Service

 A [personal profile licensing service](../personal-profile-licensing-agency/) would handle security to ensure only certain operating systems could only request certain information from the personal profile.
 For example Apple would be a license provider to handle authorization events from the personal profile.
 All licensed applications would be logged in the personal profile for foul play.